 Social Science Research Center>> Location

 The Social Science Research Center (SSRC) at Mississippi State University was established in 1950 to promote, enhance, and facilitate social science research and related scholarly activities.
-The SSRC occupies about 17,700 sq. ft. of building space in the Research Park and another 4,500 sq. ft. in Jackson, MS. The entire facility is accessible to the handicapped.
-With the exception of the southern loading dock, smoking is prohibited in all indoor and outdoor areas of the SSRC.
+The SSRC occupies about 17,700 sq. ft. of building space in the Research Park and another 4,500 sq. ft. in Jackson, MS. The facility and property are accessible and smoke-free.

 The mission of the SSRC is to conduct rigorous, objective and unbiased research on social, economic, political, human resource, and social-environmental problems facing the state, nation, and world.
 The SSRC is a university-level, interdisciplinary research center whose annual research portfolio normally ranges between $10-15 million.
 Typically, grants and contracts fund more than ninety percent of the SSRC’s activities.
 The SSRC has a extensive experience with both surveillance and evaluation research, and directed the Overall Component of the evaluation of the Mississippi Tobacco Pilot Program.